anapysasi/day_trading_system/README.md

 #### File: `create_one_day_data.py`

 This file creates the data needed to run the model.
 You can choose what day you want to trade.
-It has to be a day within the last 7 days and it will take the minute data for all the stocks in the [S&P 500](https://github.com/anapysasi/day_trading_system/blob/main/SPY500.xlsx)<sup class="footnote-ref"><a href="#fn1" id="fnref1">[1]</a></sup>
+It has to be a day within the last 7 days and the output file will have minute level data for all the stocks in the [S&P 500](https://github.com/anapysasi/day_trading_system/blob/main/SPY500.xlsx) for that particular day<sup class="footnote-ref"><a href="#fn1" id="fnref1">[1]</a></sup>

 #### File: `OneDayData.csv`